BezzyBezzy/SimulationProject/README.md

 ## Challenges and Solutions
 In steady-state simulations, we addressed two primary statistical issues:
+* **Complexity of Queues:** Our system model includes 4 seperate queues, where some lead to others and are dependent on their results and others are not dependent on some of the queues.
+This layering of the system and the different results each queue may lead to contribute to the overall complexity of the system which our simulation tried to capture.
 * **Warm-up Period (Relaxation Time):** The system takes time to reach a steady state.
 We ran 25 replications and determined that the system stabilizes after 100 hours.
 Data collection only begins after this $d=100h$ warm-up period to prevent skewed results.
 * **Autocorrelation:** To solve data correlation issues, metrics were collected using a Batch Means approach (dividing data into 24-hour batches).